jwl-7/c0de_gr1nd/python_explanations/int_as_list_add.md

 # Add List-Based Integers
-Write a program which takes two singly linked lists of digits, and returns the list corresponding to the sum of the integers they represent.
-The least significant digit comes first.
+Given 2 singly linked lists that represent integers, compute the sum of the 2 integers.
+The numbering starts with the least significant digit.

 ## Example
 ```